reader-revenue/reader-revenue-demo/app/content/survey-manual.md

 4. Store the results of a successful prompt with the sample `PromptPersistence()` library.

 !!! note `PromptPersistence()` is an example implementation.
-In a production environment, a publisher would use the prompt response to send data to their own account or customer management system.
+In a production environment, a publisher would use the prompt response to send data to the publisher's customer management system or equivalent.
 !!!

 ```html